Dansby Swanson Player Props: Cubs vs. Marlins

 Dansby Swanson At The Plate

-- Swanson is hitting .284 with three doubles, a home run and 17 walks.
+- Swanson leads Chicago with an OBP of .413 this season while batting .289 with 19 walks and 17 runs scored.

-- Among the qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 18th and he is 136th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 10th, and he is 131st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.